When Location Shapes Choice: Placement Optimization of Substitutable Products: Model Formulation

-This is a standard assumption in the literature on assortment optimization.
-It indicates that the probability of choosing a specific product from a given assortment cannot increase when new products are added to the current assortment.
+{This is a standard assumption in the literature on assortment optimization for single-purchase choice models.
+The weak-rationality property indicates that the probability of choosing a specific product from a given assortment cannot increase when new products are added to the current assortment.
 Instead, it can only decrease, as people might potentially opt for the new product as a substitute.
-This assumption is satisfied by a very general choice model known as the Random Utility model, which encompasses popular choice models such as MNL, Markov Chain, Mixture of MNLs, Nested Logit, and rank-based choice models.
+The monotonicity property states that in expectation, the number of purchased products increases as we add more products to the assortment.
+Assumption \ref{ration} is satisfied by all choice models that fall within the RUM framework, which encompasses popular (single-purchase) choice models such as MNL, Markov Chain, Mixture of MNLs, Nested Logit.
+Assumption \ref{ration} is also satisfied by the multi-purchase choice models proposed by \cite{bai2023assortment} and \cite{abdallah2024multi}.
+Multi-purchase choice models that capture synergistic effects between complementary products do not satisfy Assumption \ref{ration} (\cite{tula, chenmulti,crosscat}).} Our second assumption is as follows.